 By Andrew Sheldon, October 19, 2015 at 3:00 AM

-Joseph Littlejohn was all set to graduate from Centenary College this winter.
+Joseph Littlejohn was all set to graduate from Centenary University this winter.
 Over the summer, however, the marketing major noticed a problem that persisted through his search for an internship.

 He didn’t have the social media know-how that companies were looking for.